 Over the years, many children’s and school choirs have guested with the Marionettes in their Trinidad and Tobago concerts.
-But since 1995, the Marionettes has had their own vibrant and show-stopping Youth Chorale.
+But since 1995, the Marionettes have had their own vibrant and show-stopping Youth Chorale.

-The Marionettes Youth Chorale was launched in July 1995, partly to groom young singers to join the senior Marionettes, but also to provide a serious musical outlet for and environment to nurture young singers and instrumentalists.
+The Marionettes Youth Chorale was launched in July 1995, partly to groom young singers to join the senior Marionettes, but also to provide a serious musical outlet for and environment to nurture young singers, performers and instrumentalists.
 The group’s first performance was given by 57 members, all girls, from 16 different schools.
-In July 1997 the choir became a mixed group, with the addition of 27 boys.
-In early 2012, the group also changed its age of entry from after youngsters had completed their national SEA exams to eight years old, after years of requests from parents, and recognising the importance of maintaining a creative outlet and arts education for society’s youth.
-The members now come from over 30 schools all over Trinidad and Tobago and maintains a membership of up to 90 singers.
+In July 1997 the choir became a mixed group, with the addition of 27 boys — all post SEA/Common Entrance students.
+The Youth Chorale members now come from over 50 secondary and tertiary education institutions all over Trinidad and Tobago, with a membership of up to 100 singers.

-The Youth Chorale is a vital social tool, and a wonderful setting in which young people can grow and explore their talent while meeting new friends and finding new mentors.
+The Youth Chorale is a vital social and development tool, and a wonderful setting in which young people can grow and explore their talent while meeting new friends and finding new mentors.
 And there is no evidence that healthy creative outlets like music-making are a deterrent to academic success.
-Over the years, the choir’s members have emerged as the top of Caribbean Examinations Council (CX) O Level Exams, Cambridge and CXC/CAPE A Level exams, and at the university level and beyond, with members who are National Scholarship winners and recipients of prestigious awards like the Rhodes and Commonwealth Scholarships.
+Over the years, the choir’s members have emerged as the top of Caribbean Examinations Council (CXC) O Level Exams, Cambridge and CXC/CAPE A Level exams, and at the university level and beyond, with members who are National Scholarship winners and recipients of prestigious awards like the Rhodes, Fulbright, and Commonwealth Scholarships.
+They have also excelled at local competitions like the Biennial Music Festival, SanFest, Junior (and senior) Panorama, and Junior Soca and Calypso Monarch competitions.

 What Members Say: